Who is this guy?

 I am an appointed member of the Portsmouth School Committee Technology Subcommittee (2012- ), and a volunteer member of the Portsmouth School District Technology Committee (2008- ).
 I was an appointed member of the Portsmouth Charter Review Committee (2011-2012).
 I served on the board of the Portsmouth Public Education Foundation (2009-2012).
 I was an appointed member of the Portsmouth School Facilities Committee and a participant in the Future Search strategic planning workshop.
 I live in the Island Park section of Portsmouth, and I try to mention this whenever covering issues with impact on this neighborhood (i.e., sewers, town dump/landfill) if it is not obvious from the context.
 My family are regular supporters of the Newport Hospital Foundation.

 In 2016, I ran unsuccessfully for a seat on the Portsmouth Town Council as an endorsed Democrat.
 Back in 2010, I ran unsuccessfully as an endorsed Democratic candidate for Portsmouth School Committee.
 I'm a life-long Democrat and currently serve as Treasurer of the Portsmouth Democratic Town Committee after serving as Secretary from 2011-2016.
 I'm on the left end of the spectrum on most issues and self-identify as a progressive.
-I have been a supporter of Marriage Equality Rhode Island, Planned Parenthood, Ocean State Action, the Humanists of Rhode Island, and the RI ACLU.
+I have been a supporter of the Rhode Island Coalition Against Gun Violence, Planned Parenthood, the Humanists of Rhode Island, and the RI ACLU.
+I was a supporter of Marriage Equality Rhode Island and Ocean State Action.

 A word on reviews